petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 Journal referees are definitely not replicating results as part of the review process, and I doubt they are reproducing results either.

+## Are you practicing continuous reproducibility: A test

+1. Can anyone on the team view a single source of truth for the project files at any time?
+2. Can the project run on anyone's computer?
+3. Is there some objective and automated way to check if the project is in consistent state?

+PIs may say they're too busy to get involved in the lower level activities, that they need the grad students and postdocs to provide them with weekly summary reports.

+That may be the case.
+However, these reports should be generated automatically.
+And to do so, researchers should practice CR.

+## Research projects are not (always) software projects, and researchers don't necessarily need to be software engineers

 ## References